Updated January 14, 2024

 Feline Herpesvirus: What You Need to Know

-In cats, Herpes is an upper respiratory virus (not an STD); it’s also called “rhinotracheitis” and is one of the components of the combination upper respiratory/panleukopenia (feline distemper) vaccine for kittens.
-The vaccine does not actually prevent Herpes infection; its main function is to reduce the severity of the disease.
+In cats, herpes is an upper respiratory virus (not an STD); it’s also called “rhinotracheitis” and is one of the components of the combination upper respiratory/panleukopenia (feline distemper) vaccine for kittens.
+The vaccine does not actually prevent herpes infection; its main function is to reduce the severity of the disease.

-There are several holistic treatment options for Herpes.
+There are several holistic treatment options for herpes.
 One of the simplest is l-lysine, which is inexpensive and readily available at the health food store or drug store.
 It comes in capsules or tablets, usually 500 mg.
 Capsules are much easier to work with, if you can get them.
 (There is a liquid lysine supplement but the concentration is low and it contains The dose is 500 mg twice a day for 5-7 days (total 1,000 mg/day).
-Lysine has a slightly salty taste, and is easily disguised by mixing with wet food or meat baby food.
+Lysine has a slightly salty taste, and is easily disguised by mixing it with wet food or meat baby food.
 If that seems like a huge dose for a cat, it is – but that’s what it takes to work.
 Once the acute episode is under control, a maintenance dose of 250 mg per day can be given indefinitely.

 To relieve irritation and wash viral particles from the eye, you can make a homemade saline solution.
 Use 1/4 teaspoon of table salt to 1 cup of water (room temperature).
-Three or four times a day, use a cotton ball to drizzle a small amount saline into the cat’s eyes.
+Three or four times a day, use a cotton ball to drizzle a small amount of saline into the cat’s eyes.
 Make the saline fresh each and every time, because bacteria could grow in the solution between treatments.

-If symptoms worsen, or persist more than a few days, a check by your veterinarian is warranted.
+If symptoms worsen, or persist for more than a few days, a check by your veterinarian is warranted.
 Herpes can cause serious corneal ulcers that may result in loss of vision if untreated.